Transformations in Digital Cultures

 Full course description

-Introduction in digital cultures; introduction digital sociology; introduction to social media and user practices as e.g. net activism and hacking; introduction in problem based learning; introduction to qualitative interviewing.
+Introduction in digital cultures; introduction to the theoretical framework techno-moral change; introduction to social media and user practices as e.g. net activism and digital participation; introduction in problem based learning; introduction to qualitative interviewing.